Module fpdf.syntax

 self.encode("ascii")

-# => this string only contains ASCII characters, no need for special encoding:
+# => this string only contains ASCII characters

-return f"({self})"
+return f"({escape_parens(self)})"

 except UnicodeEncodeError: